Tuesday, September 15th, 2020 by Gina Thompson

 These days, most routers and WiFi devices feature 5GHz AC WiFi, a newer technology that offers faster performance than its predecessors.
 However, routers and WiFi devices typically also offer backwards compatibility with the older 2.4GHz N WiFi, which doesn’t perform as well and is prone to more interference.
 Many people use the weaker 2.4GHz by default or simply out of habit.
 The problem is that so many devices today are using bandwidth on the older 2.4GHz N WiFi network, from phones and computers to WiFi or Bluetooth-enabled household appliances, that it can cause major local congestion.

-The newer 5GHz AC WiFi is less congested simply because it has much more bandwidth available to be shared between multiple devices, with a whopping 23 non-overlapping channels available.
+The newer 5GHz AC WiFi is less congested simply because it has much more bandwidth available to be shared between multiple devices.

 When it comes to devices that you use for applications such as streaming video, downloads and social media, it’s strongly recommended to use 5GHz AC WiFi wherever possible for a faster, more reliable connection.
 Switch over your devices today and see the change for yourself!

 How to get on 5GHz AC WiFi

 If you have a TP-Link VR1600v, TG-789 Broadband Gateway or FRITZ!Box 7490 supplied by us, you’re in luck!
 These models have 5GHz AC WiFi.

 For all other modems, check its barcode sticker for details about a 5G WiFi network – this will include the default WiFi network name and password.
 Then have a go at connecting – there’s no harm done if it doesn’t work.

 Once you’ve got all your devices connected, you may notice an immediate improvement in WiFi performance, but there’s still some other things you can check to get the best experience possible.